Parsl/parsl/docs/userguide/apps.rst

 Functions from Modules
 ++++++++++++++++++++++

-The above rules do not apply for functions defined in Python modules.
+The above rules assume that the user is running the example code from a standalone script or Jupyter Notebook.
-Functions in installed modules are sent to workers differently than functions defined in a script.
+Functions that are defined in an installed Python module do not need to abide by these guidelines, as they are sent to workers differently than functions defined locally within a script.

-Supply a module function as an argument to ``python_app`` rather than creating a new function which is decorated.
+Directly convert a function from a library to a Python App by passing it as an argument to ``python_app``:

 .. code-block:: python

     from module import function
-    function_app = python_app(function, executors='all')
+    function_app = python_app(function)

 ``function_app`` will act as Parsl App function of ``function``.